statox/statox.github.io/src/posts/vim/vim_flash_yanked_text/index.md

 endfunction
 ```

+_Note that this only work in Neovim: Vim has a different implementation of `matchdelete()`.
+For Vim I would use [`:h clearmatches()`](http://vimhelp.appspot.com/eval.txt.html#clearmatches%28%29) instead, giving it the window id as a parameter.
+There is a risk of removing too many matches but I'd say it's better than not removing the match at all_

 For good measures the call to `matchdelete()` is enclosed in a `try...catch` block, just in case something else fails and I don't want to be bothered with an error message.

 And here we are!
 With about 20 lines of vimscript we reimplemented the highlight yanked text feature!